James Albert Edward Hamilton, 3rd Duke of Abercorn1

 Consanguinity Index=0.0%

-Charles George Bingham, 4th Earl of Lucan was born on 8 May 1830.2 He was the son of Field Marshal George Charles Bingham, 3rd Earl of Lucan and Lady Anne Brudenell.2 He married Lady Cecilia Catherine Gordon-Lennox, daughter of Charles Gordon-Lennox, 5th Duke of Richmond and Lady Caroline Paget, on 17 November 1859 at London, England.3 He died on 5 June 1914 at age 84.2
+Charles George Bingham, 4th Earl of Lucan was born on 8 May 1830.2 He was the son of Field Marshal George Charles Bingham, 3rd Earl of Lucan and Lady Anne Brudenell.2 He married Lady Cecilia Catherine Gordon-Lennox, daughter of Charles Gordon-Lennox, 5th Duke of Richmond and Lady Caroline Paget, on 17 November 1859 at London, EnglandG.3 He died on 5 June 1914 at age 84.2

-Charles George Bingham, 4th Earl of Lucan was educated at Rugby School, Rugby, Warwickshire, England.2 He was Lieutenant-Colonel of the Coldstream Guards between 1851 and 1859.2 He fought in the Crimean War, as an Aide-de-Camp to his father.2 He was decorated with the award of Legion of Honour.2 He was decorated with the award of Knight, Order of Medjidie (5th Class) in 1857.2 He held the office of Member of Parliament (M.P.)
-(Conservative) for County Mayo between 1865 and 1874.2 He succeeded to the title of 4th Earl of Lucan [I., 1795] on 10 November 1888.1 He succeeded to the title of 10th Baronet Bingham, of Castlebar, co.
-Mayo [N.S., 1634] on 10 November 1888.2 He held the office of Vice-Admiral of Connaught in 1889.2 He held the office of Representative Peer [Ireland] between 1889 and 1914.2 He was invested as a Knight, Order of St. Patrick (K.P.) in 1898.2 He held the office of Justice of the Peace (J.P.) for Middlesex.2 He held the office of Custos Rotulorum of County Mayo in 1901.2 He held the office of Lieutenant of County Mayo in 1901.2
+He was educated at Rugby School, Rugby, Warwickshire, EnglandG.2 He was Lieutenant-Colonel of the Coldstream Guards between 1851 and 1859.2 He fought in the Crimean War, as an Aide-de-Camp to his father.2 He was awarded the Chevalier, Ordre national de la Légion d'honneur.2 He was awarded the Knight, Order of Medjidie in 1857 5th Class.2 He held the office of Member of Parliament (M.P.)
+(Conservative) for County Mayo between 1865 and 1874.2 He succeeded as the 10th Baronet Bingham, of Castlebar, co.
+Mayo [N.S., 1634] on 10 November 1888.2 He succeeded as the 4th Earl of Lucan [I., 1795] on 10 November 1888.1 He held the office of Vice-Admiral of Connaught in 1889.2 He held the office of Representative Peer [Ireland] between 1889 and 1914.2 He was appointed Knight, Order of St. Patrick (K.P.) in 1898.2 He held the office of Justice of the Peace (J.P.) for Middlesex.2 He held the office of Custos Rotulorum of County Mayo in 1901.2 He held the office of Lieutenant of County Mayo in 1901.2

 Children of Charles George Bingham, 4th Earl of Lucan and Lady Cecilia Catherine Gordon-Lennox